 Protein aside — and Benté says there’s little need to worry that vegans won’t get enough high-quality protein from plants — vegans need to ensure they’re getting adequate amounts of micronutrients that may be lacking from a plant-based diet, like vitamin B12, or may be more difficult to obtain in appropriate amounts, like iron or calcium.

-Openfit Plant-Based Protein Shake not only comes packed with 20g protein, it also contains 35% B12 daily value and 22% calcium daily value!
+Openfit Plant-Based Nutrition Shake not only comes packed with 20g protein, it also contains 35% B12 daily value and 22% calcium daily value!

 After that, look to Mother Nature: Whole grains, fruits, vegetables, nuts, and seeds are all clean vegan foods.